 65-Year-Old Starting on Elliptical

 Age should never stop you from being fit and healthy.
 A 65-year-old starting on an elliptical can enjoy the benefits of this fantastic aerobic workout when they follow the proper protocol.

-For this reason, I came up with this guide to help seniors get the most out of their elliptical equipment.
+For this reason, I developed this guide to help seniors get the most out of their elliptical equipment.
 Let’s get into it.

 What Can a 65-Year-Old Get From Exercising on an Elliptical?